 Personal Capital Investment Strategy

-The company believes in the power of technology to reshape the wealth management industry and aims to combine it with the personal touch of traditional financial advising services.
+The company believes in the power of technology to reshape the industry and aims to combine it with the personal touch of traditional financial advising services.

 The delegated assets are managed by Personal Capital’s Investment Committee which is supported by the company’s research staff.
 Personal financial advisors take care of separate portfolios by monitoring the way they are managed and whether the investment performs in accordance with the individual’s goal.